 Gluten is a group of proteins in wheat, barley, and rye.

-If you have MS and experience extreme discomfort when eating gluten-based products, such as bread, pasta, crackers, and baked goods, it’s important to notify your healthcare provider to see whether you have celiac disease.
+If you have MS and experience extreme discomfort when eating gluten-based products, such as bread, pasta, crackers, and baked goods, it’s important to notify your healthcare team to see whether you have celiac disease.
+Other symptoms of celiac disease include bloating, diarrhea, fatigue, abdominal pain, chronic headaches, and anemia.

 People with MS who do not have celiac disease may still benefit from healthy grains in their diet.